Skidude88/Skidude88-G29-PS4-LoadCell-Arduino/README.md

-Note: be carefull of the USB connector, doesn't take much to knock it off
+Note: be carefull of the USB connector, Unfortunately itdoesn't take much to knock it off